Blackening Spice

 If you’re a fan of extra heat, there are countless ways that you can incorporate blackening seasoning into your favorite dishes!
 While this seasoning is usually used in seafood recipes, it pairs just as deliciously with chicken, beef, and other ingredients.
 Here are some suggestions for how to use it:

 - Seafood: Sprinkle blackening seasoning over shrimp, salmon, and other fish like tilapia or catfish to bring bold, blackened flavor to your favorite seafood dishes.
+I’ll also use it to season a sheet pan shrimp boil.

 - Veggies: This spice brings loads of flavor to grilled or roasted vegetables like broccoli, zucchini, bell peppers, and mushrooms.
-You can even use it in recipes like these Jambalaya Stuffed Sweet Potatoes!
+You can even use it in recipes like these jambalaya-stuffed sweet potatoes!

 More Pantry Staples